MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/how-to/send-auth-token-starting-chat.md

 <!--note from editor: In Step 1, are the "live chat SDK methods" the same thing as the methods under "JavaScript API Reference" in this developer guide?
 If so, make that connection clear.   -->

+1. Generate an authentication
-1. Listen to the **lcw:ready** event raised by a live chat before calling the live chat SDK methods.
+2. Listen to the **lcw:ready** event raised by a live chat before calling the live chat SDK methods.
 The live chat methods should be invoked only after the widget loads fully and the **lcw:ready** event is fired.
 You can listen for this event by adding your own event listener on the window object.
-2. Once the **lcw:ready** event is raised, register an authentication token provider with live chat by using the [setAuthTokenProvider](../reference/methods/setAuthTokenProvider.md) method.
+3. Once the **lcw:ready** event is raised, register an authentication token provider with live chat by using the [setAuthTokenProvider](../reference/methods/setAuthTokenProvider.md) method.

 ## Sample code